Updated on 12/18/2023 with the latest instructions on Windows 11 and true wireless earbud pairing

 Mpow offers a variety of Bluetooth headphones, earbuds, and speaker models.
 If you're having trouble figuring out how to connect your Mpow device to Bluetooth, I've outlined the simple steps by the type of device.
 There are slight variations by model, so I've consolidated the available information into methods that should work for most Mpow devices.

-1. Turn on pairing mode for your Mpow headphones, earbuds or speaker
+1. Turn on pairing mode for your Mpow headphones, earbuds, or speaker

 2. Find your Mpow device on your phone or laptop and pair them

-MacOS.
-On your Mac, choose Apple menu > System Preferences, then click Bluetooth.
-Select your Mpow headphones from the list, then click Connect.
-If asked, click Accept.
+On your Mac, open the Apple menu, select 'System Settings,' and then click on 'Bluetooth.'
+Select your Mpow device from the list, then click 'Connect.'

 Alternatively, search for “Bluetooth” in your Windows search box.
-When the Bluetooth & other devices window comes up, make sure Bluetooth is on then click “Add Bluetooth or other device” and select your device from the list.
+When the Bluetooth & other devices window comes up, make sure Bluetooth is on, then click “Add Bluetooth or other device” and select your device from the list.

 3. Confirm successful pairing

 When you pair your Mpow device to your phone, tablet, or laptop, the LED will become solid and stop blinking, depending on the model.
 Some models will also give you a verbal cue that the headphones have successfully paired.

 4. Troubleshooting your Bluetooth connection

 If you have followed the steps above and your device still isn’t pairing, try clearing your existing paired devices and re-pair your headphones or speaker.
 You can do this by long pressing the MFB button while charging until the blue light flashes three times or by holding down the MFB and Volume + buttons for four seconds (which works varies by model).
 For true wireless headphones, try pressing and holding the MFB button for up to seconds while the buds are in the case.
 If this doesn't work, get more ideas in our detailed guide on how to fix Bluetooth pairing problems.